chesapeaketechnology/grafana-dataintegration/README.md

 * GDI_CONSUMER_GROUP - The EventHub consumer group.
 Defaults to '$default'.
 * GDI_BUFFER_SIZE - The number of messages to receive before writing to the database.
 Defaults to 1.
 * LOG_LEVEL - Can be NOTSET, DEBUG, INFO, WARNING, ERROR, CRITICAL.
 Defaults to ERROR.
+* MAX_BUFFER_TIME_IN_SEC - Maximum number of seconds between buffer flushes regardless of how many messages are in the buffer.
+Defaults to 20.
+* MAX_TIME_TO_KEEP_DATA_IN_SEC - Maximum age of data kept in the database in seconds.
+Defaults to 7 days.
+* DATA_EVICT_INTERVAL_IN_SEC - Frequency, in seconds, to evaluate, and evict, aged out data.
+Defaults to 2 hours.

 ## Local Execution